qojulia/WaveguideQED.jl/docs/src/tutorial.md

 ```
 ![alt text](photon_number.svg)

-Here we see how the photon wavepacket is partially absorped into the cavity and then reemitted again.
+Here we see how the photon wavepacket is partially absorbed into the cavity and then reemitted again.

-If we plot the wavefunction as a function of time (and do some displacing) we can even animate the process:
+If we plot the wavefunction as a function of time (and do some displacing), we can even animate the process:

 ![alt text](./animations/firstgif.gif)